 The phrase, “gun violence” is at best misleading and at worst, erroneous, confusing, biased and obscures clear thinking.

 The phrase supports those on the side of the issue that believe that guns are evil not people.
 People that believe this will often focus on the tool instead of the perpetrator.
 You will hear them talk about the ‘bullets slamming into innocent people’ or other such language.
-The purpose of focusing on the tool instead of on the person who used the tool to perpetrate violence, is because those who take that side of the issue have no real/clear solutions to the human problem of violence, and thus they focus on something they can do – which is to take the tool away or restrict the tool.
+The purpose of focusing on the tool instead of on the person who used the tool to perpetrate violence, is because those who take that side of the issue have no real/clear solutions to the human problem of violence (they are moral relativists), and thus they focus on something they can do – which is to take the tool away or restrict the tool.

 Again, the simple truth is that guns are not violent, people are.
 Or said another way, guns don’t perpetrate crimes, rather people do.